tetra-framework/tetra/docs/components.md

         pass
 ```

-## Load method
+## The `load()` method

-The `load` method is run both when the component initiates, *and* after it is resumed from its saved state, e.g. after a [@public method](#public-methods) has finished.
-Any attributes that are set by the load method are *not* saved with the state.
-This is to reduce the size of the state and ensure that the state is not stale when resumed.
+The `load` method is run both when the component initiates, *and* after it is resumed from its saved state, e.g. after a [@public method](#public-methods) has finished. **Any attributes that are set within the load method are *not* saved with the state.** This is to reduce the size of the state and ensure that the state is not stale when resumed.

-Arguments are passed to the `load` method from the Tetra [component "`@`" template tag](component-tag.md).
+Arguments are passed to the `load` method from the Tetra ["component" template tag](component-tag.md).
 Arguments are saved with the state so that when the component is resumed the `load` method will receive the same values.

 Note: Django Models and Querysets are saved as references to your database, not the current 'snapshots', see [state optimisations](state-security.md#state-optimisations).